All Products

 FilterType

-Select a message filter type.
+Select the message filtering type.
 Valid values:

-• Tag: filters messages by tag.
+• Tag: Filters messages by tag.

 Tag